-- The Nepalese are quite simplistic in the way they negotiate.
+- Nepalis can be quite simplistic in the way they negotiate.
 Cheating and deceiving isn’t very common.

 - Most decisions are made by senior managers without much input from those in subordinate positions.
 However, this may vary.

-- Nepalese business networks are often comprised of relatives and peers as is assumed to guarantee trust.
+- Nepali business networks are often comprised of relatives and peers as is assumed to guarantee trust.

 - Expect business correspondence over email to begin with a formal spiritual greeting.

 - On the (2017), Nepal is ranked 122nd out of 180 countries, receiving a score of 31 (on a scale from 0 to 100).
 This perception suggests that the country’s public sector is somewhat corrupt.